Last updated: ET

 Cuban criminal justice

 The criminal justice system in Cuba differs significantly from that in Canada.
-Charges are not laid until the investigation is complete, and the accused may be jailed during the entire period of investigation.
-Canadian consular officials may be accompanied by Cuban authorities during visits with Canadians who have been arrested or detained.
+Charges are not laid until the investigation is complete., The accused may be jailed during the entire period of investigation.

 If you are arrested in Cuba, even for a minor incident, you should expect long delays to resolve your case and you may not be allowed to leave the country.

 Cuba’s constitution allows the death penalty, but since 2003, the country has effectively had a moratorium on carrying out death sentences.